 Sarah Chang is Korean-American from New Jersey and has been serving in Japan since February 2014 as a missionary with Pioneers.
 She has a BA in English Literature from Cornell University and an MA in World Missions from Gordon-Conwell Theological Seminary.
 Her home church is Grace Community Chapel (NJ).
 Before coming to Japan, Sarah worked as an editor for several years, then as the middle school pastor at the Korean Emmanuel Presbyterian Church (CA).
 Most recently, Sarah served as Coordinating Editor on the communications team for the Lausanne Movement.

-Gary and Lois Watanabe have worked overseas in ministry in various capacities and places for almost 30 years.
+Gary and Lois Watanabe have worked overseas in ministry in various capacities and places for over 30 years.
 They moved to Tokyo in May 2015 because it seemed there was both a growing spiritual hunger and interest in gospel-centered churches to meet that need.
 Those same reasons brought the Watanabes to Nagoya in September 2016 to partner with CBI in starting a church planting center.
 Their prayer is that the center will help provide a greater vision for church planting and help train leaders and pastors who are involved in church planting and ministries throughout Japan.
 The Watanabes have three adult children who are married and living in the US, and four grandchildren with whom they love to FaceTime!